24/7 Admissions | Call Now: (800) 939-6636

 Some of the common types of addiction treatment programs and approaches include the following:

-• Intensive outpatient treatment: While in an IOP, individuals can receive intensive addiction treatment while living in a sober living environment or another safe, substance-free location.
+• Intensive outpatient treatment (IOP): While in an IOP, individuals can receive intensive addiction treatment while living in a sober living environment or another safe, substance-free location.

 • Family therapy: While most treatments focus on physical and behavioral aspects, family therapy focuses on rebuilding strained relationships between family members.
-This helps an addict heal emotionally and return to a sense of normalcy faster.
+This can help an addict heal emotionally and return to a sense of normalcy faster.

 Helping Your Sister After Treatment